What is Iridology?

 During an iridology assessment, the health practitioner will examine the fibres within your iris.

-An Iridologist uses equipment such as a penlight and magnifying glass, SLR cameras or microscopes to examine the patient’s irises for tissue changes, as well as features such as specific pigment patterns and irregular stromal architecture.
+An Iridologist uses equipment such as a penlight, magnifying glass and cameras to examine the patient’s irises for tissue changes, as well as features such as specific pigment patterns and irregular stromal architecture.
 The markings and patterns are compared to an iris chart.
 The iris is divided into zones corresponding to parts of the body.
 The zone corresponding to the lungs, for example, is in the left part of the iris, around 9pm, in the right eye.
-There are minor variations between charts’ associations between body parts and areas of the iris.
+In addition, an iridologist may evaluate your constitution, disposition and diathesis.

 A Brief History of Iridology